jeanleonino/dijkstra/README.md

 # Dijkstra

-Various implementations of Dijkstra algorithm for graphs
+Various implementations of Dijkstra algorithm.

 Used to find the shortest path from a source node to every other node in any edge-weighted digraph with non-negative weights (check the Bellman–Ford